 - Next, place the cashews in a blender, add the vegetable broth with the rest of the ingredients.
 Blend on high for about a minute or until smooth and creamy.
 If the sauce is too thick, add more liquid to loosen the consistency.

-- Drizzle over your favorite dish. ** store the cashew sauce in an airtight container for up to a week or in a freezer-safe container for up to 6 months.
+- Store the cashew sauce in an airtight container for up to a week or in a freezer-safe container for up to 6 months.

 […] without a sauce that adds richness and texture to the dish.
 I love topping it up with this vegan cashew sauce because it is super delicious, rich, and creamy.
 However, you can use tahini, nut butter, basil […]